List of Homestuck characters: Sollux Captor

+After the trolls' session, Sollux largely avoids interacting with the humans.
+On the meteor, he gets into a fight with Eridan, which leaves him knocked out and eventually blinded.
+Upon waking up, he uses his powers to move the meteor away from the expanding Green Sun, seemingly dying but eventually finding himself to be a "half-ghost" (and only half-blind).
+One of his bodies is eventually prototyped into Erisolsprite (along with Eridan), which causes his half-ghost self to become fully alive and fully blind again.
+This iteration of him goes on to travel with the party searching for Vriska's treasure and eventually fighting Lord English.
+A post-retcon version of Sollux also exists, seen in Tavros' ghost army.

+Karkat Vantas

-Karkat Vantas is the de facto leader of the trolls' group, and his introduction in Act 5 mirrors that of John Egbert at the start of the webcomic.
-He is quick to anger, loud, and often rude, but has a strong sense of justice, and is good at heart.
-His blood color is candy-red, which is considered a mutant color outside the hemospectrum, giving him an unshakable fear of persecution, causing him to be self-conscious, and leading him to use a dull gray as his signature accent color as not to reveal his true blood color.
+Karkat Vantas is the leader of both the Red Team and the trolls' group, and his introduction in Act 5 mirrors that of John Egbert at the start of the webcomic.
+He is quick to anger, loud, and often rude, but cares about his friends.
+His blood color is candy-red, which is considered a mutant color outside the hemospectrum, which would mark him for execution if publicly known.
+This causes him to be self-conscious and to use a dull gray as his signature accent color so as not to reveal his true blood color.
 His astrological sign is Cancer.
-The name Karkat is a reference to "Karkata", the name of Cancer in the Hindu zodiac, while Vantas is the name of a prostate cancer drug.